Categories: Content Marketing

 Exporting and Importing Passwords Safely

-If you want to be really safe, then you should just export your LastPass vault as an encrypted CSV and then import it directly into 1Password.
-With only a few clicks, the export can be done, but the file has to be deleted right away since CSVs are not end-to-end encrypted.
+If you want to be really safe, you should export your LastPass vault as an encrypted CSV and import it directly into 1Password.
+With only a few clicks, the export can be completed, but the file must be deleted immediately since CSVs are not end-to-end encrypted.

 Step-by-Step Overview